-It must be a rude awakening when members of a congregation who were probably celebrating their freedom that ?all things are permissible for me? and who seemingly were confident of their own spirituality suddenly discover their flight feathers being clipped by an apostle?s pen.
-But it appears that at least part of the letter of 1 Corinthians may have served this purpose.
+It must have been a rude awakening.
+Members of a congregation were probably accustomed to celebrating their freedom that “all things are permissible for me.”
+Furthermore, they were confident of their own spirituality.
+Yet suddenly they discover their flight feathers being clipped by an apostle’s pen.

 Based upon what Paul wrote in 1 Corinthians 10, it is not too hard to reasonably reconstruct with a good measure of probability what some members of the church at Corinth were thinking.
 It probably went something like: I have been baptized into Christ.
 I am being spiritually fed by Christ.
 My spiritual health is outstanding and secure!

-Contrary to such thinking, Paul argued that just because someone has been baptized and is even feasting on true spiritual nourishment proves nothing about that individual?s spiritual health.
+Contrary to such thinking, Paul argued that just because someone has been baptized and is even feasting on true spiritual nourishment proves nothing about that individual’s spiritual health.
 What?
 Alarm bells might go off in some heads today just as they may have sounded back then.
-But in fact, Paul?s actual teaching goes beyond my bland summary paraphrase to even assert that being nourished by Christ proves nothing about your spiritual health before God!
+But in fact, Paul’s actual teaching seems to go beyond my bland summary paraphrase!

 As important as it is to start the journey by being baptized and to be sustained by feasting on spiritual nourishment from Christ, something can still be lacking!
 Israel had failed to faithfully live out the message they had received; their actions were blatantly rebellious.

-Paul?s point must have smashed home to the Corinthians as a rude awakening.
+Paul’s point must have smashed home to the Corinthians as a rude awakening.
 Just because they had become Christians and were being nourished by Christ proved nothing about their spiritual health.
-More was required.
-To be pleasing to God and to avoid falling, the Corinthian Christians could not afford to flaunt grace while living out lives estranged to the message.
-They had to live in accordance with God?s message.
+To avoid falling, the Corinthian Christians could not afford to flaunt grace while living out lives estranged to the message.
+They had to live in accordance with God’s message.
 Not everything is truly permissible.
 Sin is still unacceptable.